 You can find below the steps to fix the problem of Windows 11/10 computer not automatically connecting to your home of office Wi-Fi Network.

-3. On Additional Troubleshooters screen, select Internet Connections and click on Run the troubleshooter button.
+Windows 10: Go to Settings > Update & Security > Troubleshoot > Additional Troubleshooter > select Internet Connections and click on Run the troubleshooter button.

 Wait for the computer to find and fix problems with Internet connection on your computer.

-Make sure that you note down the Wi-Fi Network Password and follow the steps below to forget Wi-Fi Network and rejoin the Network.
+Note down the Password for your Wi-Fi Network and follow the steps below to forget Wi-Fi Network and rejoin the Network.

-4. After this, click on the Network Icon in the Taskbar > select your Network > Check Connect Automatically option and click on the Connect button.
+3. After this, click on the Network Icon in Taskbar > select your Network > check Connect Automatically option and click on Connect.

-5. Enter your Wi-Fi Network Password and click on Next to connect to the computer to Wi-Fi Network
+4. Enter your Wi-Fi Network Password and click on Next to connect your computer to Wi-Fi Network

-Sometimes, the problem is due to the Wi-Fi Adapter being frequently Turned OFF by the computer, in order to save battery life.
+Sometimes, the problem is due to the Wi-Fi Adapter being frequently Turned OFF by your computer in order to save battery life.

 1. Right-click on the Start button and click on Device Manager.

-2. On Device Manger Screen, expand Network Adapters by clicking on the entry.
-Next, right-click on the Network Adapter for your computer and click on Properties.
+2. On Device Manger Screen, expand Network Adapters entry > right-click on the Network Adapter for your computer and click on Properties.

 Note: If you see too many entries, look for something that says Network or 802.11b or has Wi-Fi in it.

-3. On Network Properties screen, click on Power Management tab and uncheck Allow the computer to turn off this device to save power option.
+3. On Network properties screen, switch to Power Management tab and uncheck Allow the computer to turn off this device to save power option.

 4. Click on OK to save this Power setting on your computer.